History of El Grupo

-We started with no budget, no place to meet, no team bikes, no uniforms—really nothing but spirit.
-We wore hand me down shorts, mismatching jerseys, and tennis shoes.
-All practice rides began at my house, in the backyard, and ended at my house, with my girlfriend making toast for the kids because it was affordable and often they didn’t eat well at home.
-Funding at the start consisted of what my wallet held, but thanks to Daniela, who became my wife and executive director, El Grupo has grown.
+El Grupo was loosely formed in 2004 by Ignacio Rivera de Rosales and his then girlfriend – now wife – Daniela Diamente.
+They started with no budget, no place to meet, no team bikes, no uniforms . . . really nothing but spirit.
+The riders wore hand me down shorts, mismatching jerseys, and tennis shoes.
+All practice rides began at Ignacio’s house, in the backyard, and ended at his house, with Daniela making toast for the kids.
+It was affordable.

 We started with eight not particularly athletic youth who just wanted to ride bikes.
 The group’s first big ride was Tour of the Tucson Mountains.
 It took almost three hours for the riders to make it across 27 miles, but they did it and, for most, it was the biggest physical achievement they’d ever accomplished.
 This somewhat rag-tag group of kids not only built strength, stamina, and self-esteem, they also starting building their own bikes from pieces and parts wherever they could find them.
 BICAS, another local biking non-profit was a big help in this effort.